LibreCAD/docs/ref/widgets.rst

     |icon08|, "''Save the active block to a file'' - Saves the highlighted block to a file."
     |icon09|, "''Insert the active block''. - Inserts the highlighted block in the current drawing at the specified reference point"

 The lower portion of the dock shows a list of blocks in the current drawing.
 The blocks in the above example are named "a3", "d1", "d2", and "d4".
+More details on creating and using :ref:`blocks <blocks>` can be found in the **User Guides**.

 ..
 Icon mapping: